MartinBloedorn/ewolnaf/README.md

     /:
     $(SDK_ROOT)/sdk_config.h

 Syntax is Makefile-compatible, so you cant copy+paste stuff from existing Makefiles.
-Once you have your list, push the modifications to the project:
+Once you have your list, close the project in the Eclipse IDE, then push the modifications to the project:

     $ ./ewolnaf.py /path/to/project /path/of/src.list --push

 You will be prompted to confirm the operation, and a `.project.backup` file will be created.
+Open the project again, and you're golden (refreshing the file system with F5 may be necessary).

 If you wish to edit existing linked resources, you can first create a `src.list` file from the resources already linked to your project:

     $ ./ewolnaf.py /path/to/project /path/of/src.list --pull